-4.4 Soil Storage and Management
+4.5 Soil Storage and Management

-- 4.4.1 Soil stripped from the temporary construction compound and the turbine foundation area and any other areas on site where soil has to be stripped, will be stored in temporary mounds alongside each area, for re-spreading, following completion of turbine installation.
+- This section of the CEMP sets out the measures to be used to help protect soil resources during construction in order to maintain soil health and functions and avoid degradation of the existing topsoil and subsoil on the Proposed Development site. - 4.5.2 Soil stripped from the temporary construction compound and the turbine foundation area and any other areas on site where soil has to be stripped, will be stored in temporary mounds alongside each area, for re-spreading, following completion of turbine installation.
 Soils stripped from the crane hardstandings, will be stored alongside each area for future use in reinstatement. - The following measures will be employed on site to store and manage soil during the construction works: